Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 It's born in extreme places.

-Cold winds, harsh temperatures, altitudes that test everything.
+Cold winds, harsh temperatures, altitudes that challenge everything.
 That's where the cashmere goat lives, and that's where it develops what will later become one of the world's most precious fibers.

 It's the undercoat.